Copycat Panda Express Honey Walnut Shrimp

 Instructions

-• To make the sauce, whisk together the honey, sweetened condensed milk, lemon juice, and mayonnaise.
-When all the shrimp are cooked, place it in a bowl and drizzle on the sauce.
-Stir to coat the shrimp, but be careful not to break off the crust.
+• Place the shrimp in a bowl and drizzle with the sauce.
+Gently stir to coat the shrimp, being careful not to break off the tempura crust.
 Sprinkle the candied walnuts over the shrimp and serve immediately.
-This recipe should be eaten in one sitting – this recipe does not reheat or freeze well.

 Nutrition